kitspace/kicad_footprints/README.md

     git pull && ./init

-### Registering with KiCAD
+### Registering with KiCad

-You can add these libraries manually through the KiCAD GUI of course.
+You can add these libraries manually through the KiCad GUI of course.
-You could also use `generate_table` to generate an fp-lib-table, the file KiCAD uses as a footprint registry, with all the footprints from this repository.
+You could also use `generate_table` to generate an fp-lib-table, the file KiCad uses as a footprint registry, with all the footprints from this repository.
 You can use this to replace your existing fp-lib-table.
-You will need to restart KiCAD for this change to take effect.
+You will need to restart KiCad for this change to take effect.

 #### Linux